tabisg/tabisg/README.md

 ---

 ### 📖 About Me
-I am a passionate developer based in **India** with a deep love for problem-solving.
-I specialize in leveraging **Python** to build intelligent systems and extract meaningful insights from complex datasets.
+I am a passionate developer based in **India** specializing in leveraging **Python** to build intelligent systems and extract meaningful insights from datasets.

 - 🌍  I'm based in **India**
 - 🧠  Currently mastering **Python with AI/ML**